Cardiac Catheterization to Repair a Heart Defect in Children: What to Expect at Home

 A congenital heart defect is a problem with how a child's heart formed.
-The doctor fixed your child's heart defect by putting a thin tube, called a catheter, into the heart through a blood vessel.
-This is most often put through a blood vessel in the groin, neck, or other place on your child's body.
+The doctor repaired your child's heart defect by putting a thin tube, called a catheter, into the heart through a blood vessel.
+The catheter may have been put into a blood vessel in the groin, neck, or other place on your child's body.

-Your child may have a bruise or a small lump where the catheter was put in his or her groin (the catheter site).
-The area may feel sore for a day or two after the procedure.
+Your child may have a bruise or a small lump where the catheter was put in (the catheter site).
+The area may feel sore for a few days after the procedure.
 Your child may need more sleep than usual for a few days.

 This procedure can be stressful for you and your child.
-Your child's recovery will depend on the type of heart defect he or she had.
-Your child may need more than one procedure or surgery to fix the problem.
-He or she may need to take medicines and see a heart doctor throughout life.
-But many children lead a normal, active life after the defect is fixed.
+Your child's recovery will depend on the type of heart defect your child had.
+Your child may need more than one procedure or surgery to repair the problem.
+And your child may need to take medicines and see a heart doctor throughout life.

 This care sheet gives you a general idea about how long it will take for your child to recover.
 But each person recovers at a different pace.
 Following the steps below can help your child recover as quickly as possible.
 Your child's doctor also will give you care instructions.